As an introvert, I can figure things out on my own, and I don’t need anyone else to entertain me or to pad my self-esteem.

 1. I figure things out for myself.

-As introverts, we spend a lot of time in our heads.
-But we tend to be creative problem-solvers, so what we’re really doing is turning things over and over in our minds to find unique solutions or new ways to think about a situation.
+As introverts, we spend a lot of time in our heads, but we are also creative problem-solvers.
+When we “zone out,” we may be turning things over in our minds to find unique solutions or a new perspective.

-For me, I started out being too shy to ask questions when I didn’t understand something.
-I didn’t want to look dumb or like I hadn’t been paying attention.
-Sometimes that tendency made things more difficult for me, and now I’ve learned to speak up when it’s really necessary.
+When I was younger, I was too shy to ask questions when I didn’t understand something in class.
+I didn’t want to look dumb in front of my peers or like I hadn’t been paying attention.
+Sometimes that tendency made things difficult for me, such as when I left class with no clue how to finish my math homework.
+As an adult, I’ve learned to speak up when it’s really necessary.

 2. I’ve built my own self-esteem.

-I have always found it more difficult to make and keep friends because, like many introverts, I value deep friendships but don’t often find people I click with.
-It also didn’t help that, growing up, my family always stayed in one place while other families came and went.
-I never had a group of friends that lasted from kindergarten to high school graduation.
-(And I sure did envy those movies about friends reconnecting at their 10-year reunions.)
+Like many introverts, I’ve always found it difficult to make and keep friends, even though I value deep friendships.
+It didn’t help that, growing up, my family stayed put while other families moved away, including kids I had connected with.
+I was not one of those girls who had a group of friends that lasted from kindergarten to high school.
+(Although I envied the women in movies about friends reconnecting at their 10-year reunions.
+There would be no Romy and Michelle adventure for me.)

-It was nice when I had friends by my side, but I did not need them to be there.
-And while it was sometimes lonely, I also found my own presence quietly reassuring.
-I gained a great deal of mental energy from being on my own, energy which I used to learn about myself and gain a greater deal of confidence.
+It was nice when I did have friends by my side, but as an introvert, I did not need them in order to feel happy.
+I gained a great deal of mental energy from being on my own, energy I used to become more self-aware.

 3. I’ve learned how to process my own emotions and comfort myself.

-Speaking of being alone a lot of the time, it also taught me how to console myself.
-It helped me build a certain mental toughness because I learned over time that I could get myself through anything.
-It’s great to have a support system in place, but it became equally satisfying to know that being alone — and being okay being alone — trained me to read my emotions more specifically, and take better care of myself when no one else could.
+Another skill I learned from spending time alone was to console myself.
+As a result, I built a certain mental resilience because I learned that I could get myself through anything, even the most difficult situations.
+It’s great to have a support system, and I lean on mine when I need to, but it’s equally satisfying to know that I can take care of myself on my own.
+Being alone — and being okay being alone — helped me understand my emotions better and take care of myself when no one else could, such as when I entered the Armed Forces and later started my own copywriting business.

-I also have valuable conversations with myself about diving beneath general feelings and analyzing specifics, like whether I actually want to quit something or just take a break from it.
-In many ways, extroverts rely on others to build their energy reservoir and self-esteem, but because introverts gain their energy through self-reflection and alone time, they can learn to rely on themselves to an even greater extent — and that’s pretty powerful.
+It may sound strange to someone who is not an introvert, but I also have valuable conversations with myself.
+I dive beneath my hazy, general feelings and analyze specifics, like whether I actually want to quit a project for a client or I just need a break from it.
+Extroverts rely on others to build their energy reservoir (and sometimes their self-esteem).
+Introverts, on the other hand, gain energy through alone time, so we can rely on ourselves to an even greater extent.
+And that’s powerful.

 4. I’m more observant.